Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Main results

-Our present work deals with two different (yet related) topics: dominant subspace approximation and low rank matrix approximation.
-On the one hand, there is a vast literature related to low rank approximation, both from a deterministic and randomized point of view, taking into account singular gaps, or disregarding this gaps.
+Theorem \ref{teo supermain comple1} complements the analysis in the deterministic setting obtained in \cite[Corollary 2.6]{D19}.
+That is, this result can be applied in contexts in which \cite[Corollary 2.6]{D19} can not be applied (i.e., when there is no singular gap).
+Theorem \ref{teo supermain comple1} shows that the distance $\|A-\hat A_h(q)\|_{2,F}$, between the low-rank approximations $\hat A_h(q)$ of $A$ obtained from the block Krylov method and $A$, converges to the minimial distance $\|A-A_h\|_{2,F}$ as the power parameter (number of iterations) $q\geq 0$ increases.
+Moreover, it also shows the convergence of the first $h$ singular values of $\hat A_h$ to the corresponding singular values of $A$.
+Thus, our approach follows the paradigm introduced in \cite{MM15} for the assessment of the quality of low-rank approximations.
+On the other hand, the speed at which the upper bounds in Theorem \ref{teo supermain comple1} decrease depends on both gaps $\gamma_j$ and $\gamma_k$; that is, this result warrants better convergence speeds when both singular gaps are significant.

-{\bf Algorithmic low rank approximations}.
-We point out that our approach is deterministic in nature, and does not assume a singular gap.
-Our convergence analysis decompose the problem of low rank approximation into two sub-problems (see Section \ref{sec proofs}): Assuming that $ A$, $ X$ and $j<h\leq k$ are as in Theorem \ref{other main result}
+\begin{rem} There is a vast literature related to low-rank approximation, both from a deterministic and randomized point of view, taking into account singular gaps, or disregarding these gaps (see the survey \cite{KiSc17}).